 There are many reasons NOT to DJ your own wedding, I will address the main reasons here.

-1. A wedding DJ has years of experience
+1. A Wedding DJ has years of experience

-With this experience a wedding DJ has developed the skill of knowing what music should be played.
+With this experience, a wedding DJ has developed the skill of knowing what music should be played.
 He/she knows which loosely structured order they can be played and can be inspired by a list of music provided.
 The experience to know what ‘other’ tunes will work in any particular context of what is being played right now.

 In contrast, a bride & groom will know what music they like.
-They may even have a good idea of what party music is, however do they have the depth of knowledge to rescue the dance floor if their choices don’t work?
+They may even have a good idea of what party music is, however, do they have the depth of knowledge to rescue the dance floor if their choices don’t work?
 Chances are that they will not have as much music as they think.
 They will be left lacking to satisfy any choices from their guests.

 Thankfully, almost all couples are aware that they cannot do this so leave it to the professionals.
-It is extremely rare for a couples exclusive choice of favourite music to suit their guests.
+It is extremely rare for a couple’s exclusive choice of favourite music to suit their guests.
 This is why using a professional DJ is vital to the success of a wedding reception.
 A very important reason not to DJ at your own wedding.

 2. Playing the music at a wedding is a full event activity

 A wedding DJ will plan ahead for each event.
 At each event, he/she will be continually aware of the changing dynamics of the audience and dance floor.
-With a choice of thousands of music tracks spanning almost 100 years and dozens of musical genre, there is a lot to think about.
+With a choice of thousands of music tracks spanning almost 100 years and dozens of musical genres, there is a lot to think about.

 One single guest may very well ask for something a bit different which send the DJ down a different route changing the dynamics for the better.
 Situations like this opens up the mind of the DJ and helps the him/her to discover new interest of the audience.
 Most often, this has a positive impact on the reception.